texastribune/armstrong.core.tt_sections/README.rst

 ::

-    pip install armstrong.core.arm_sections
+    pip install armstrong.core.tt_sections

-This gets you the latest released version of ``armstrong.core.arm_sections``.
+This gets you the latest released version of ``armstrong.core.tt_sections``.

 Configuration
 """""""""""""